appsecnz/appsecnz.github.io/conference/sponsorship.md

 # Call for Sponsorships

-## OWASP New Zealand Day 2020
+## AppSec New Zealand Conference 2021

-OWASP New Zealand Day 2020 will be held in Auckland on Friday, 21 February, 2020, and is a security conference entirely dedicated to application security. he conference is once again being hosted by the University of Auckland with their support and assistance.
-OWASP New Zealand Day is a very low-cost event, and requires sponsor support to help be an instructive and quality event for the New Zealand community.
-OWASP is strictly not for profit.
-The sponsorship money will be used to help make OWASP New Zealand Day 2020 a compelling, and valuable experience for all attendees.
+The 2021 AppSec New Zealand Conference will be held in Auckland on Friday and Saturday, 12-13 February, 2021, and is a security conference entirely dedicated to application security.
+The conference is once again being hosted by the University of Auckland with their support and assistance.
+The AppSec New Zealand Conference is a very low-cost event, and requires sponsor support to help be an instructive and quality event for the New Zealand community.
+AppSec New Zealand is strictly not for profit.
+The sponsorship money will be used to help make the AppSec New Zealand Conference a compelling, and valuable experience for all attendees.

 Sponsorship funds collected are to be used for things such as: